guldkage/Pterodactyl-Installer/README.md

 - Nginx webserver, please bear with me that Apache is not supported.
 A decision made by me.

 ## Copyright
 You have no right to say that you created this script.
-You may create a fork for this script, but this github must always be linked to.
+You may create a fork for this Pterodactyl-Installer, but this github must always be linked to.
+Also, do not remove my copyright at the top of the Pterodactyl-Installer script.
 ## Support
 No support is offered for this script.
 The script has been tested many times without any bug fixes, however they can still occur.